 Physical Characteristics of Bonita

 Bonita have a streamlined, torpedo-shaped body that allows them to swim at fast speeds.
-They are smaller in size compared to other tuna species, reaching an average length of 24 inches and weight of 6 pounds.
+They are smaller in size compared to other tuna species, reaching an average length of 24 inches and a weight of 6 pounds.
 The largest Bonita on record was just over 41 inches long.

 Bonita is sometimes called striped tuna due to the dark blue or black horizontal stripes that run from head to tail along the upper sides and belly.

 These stripes help camouflage Bonita when viewed from above or below while swimming in open water.
-There are approximately 6-8 stripes along the body which fade in color after death.
+There are approximately 6-8 stripes along the body, which fade in color after death.

 The body of the Bonita is specially adapted for speed and hydrodynamics.
 They have a robust, muscular body with a large crescent-shaped tail fin.